mimuki/halley/README.md

 Parity Public License 7.0.0

-See [LICENSE](./LICENSE) for the full text, or <https://paritylicense.com/versions/7.0.0.html> for more details
+[The full details of the license are included in this repository](./LICENSE), or available on the parity licence website: <https://paritylicense.com/versions/7.0.0.html>